ashvardanian/StringZilla/README.md

 > An example would be power-of-two modulo, which is a common mixer, but is known to be weak.
 > One alternative would be the [fastrange](https://github.com/lemire/fastrange) by Daniel Lemire.
 > Another one is the [Fibonacci hash trick](https://probablydance.com/2018/06/16/fibonacci-hashing-the-optimization-that-the-world-forgot-or-a-better-alternative-to-integer-modulo/) using the Golden Ratio, also used in StringZilla.

-### Exact Substring Search

-StringZilla uses different exact substring search algorithms for different needle lengths and backends:

-- When no SIMD is available - SWAR (SIMD Within A Register) algorithms are used on 64-bit words.
-- Boyer-Moore-Horspool (BMH) algorithm with Raita heuristic variation for longer needles.
-- SIMD algorithms are randomized to look at different parts of the needle.
-- Apostolico-Giancarlo algorithm is _considered_ for longer needles, if preprocessing time isn't an issue.

-Substring search algorithms are generally divided into: comparison-based, automaton-based, and bit-parallel.
-Different families are effective for different alphabet sizes and needle lengths.
-The more operations are needed per-character - the more effective SIMD would be.
-The longer the needle - the more effective the skip-tables are.

-On very short needles, especially 1-4 characters long, brute force with SIMD is the fastest solution.
-On mid-length needles, bit-parallel algorithms are effective, as the character masks fit into 32-bit or 64-bit words.
-Either way, if the needle is under 64-bytes long, on haystack traversal we will still fetch every CPU cache line.
-So the only way to improve performance is to reduce the number of comparisons.

-Going beyond that, to long needles, Boyer-Moore (BM) and its variants are often the best choice.
-It has two tables: the good-suffix shift and the bad-character shift.
-Common choice is to use the simplified BMH algorithm, which only uses the bad-character shift table, reducing the pre-processing time.
-In the C++ Standards Library, the `std::string::find` function uses the BMH algorithm with Raita's heuristic.
-We do something similar longer needles.

-All those, still, have $O(hn)$ worst case complexity, and struggle with repetitive needle patterns.
-To guarantee $O(h)$ worst case time complexity, the Apostolico-Giancarlo (AG) algorithm adds an additional skip-table.
-Preprocessing phase is $O(n+sigma)$ in time and space.
-On traversal, performs from $(h/n)$ to $(3h/2)$ comparisons.
-We should consider implementing it if we can:

-- accelerate the preprocessing phase of the needle.
-- simplify the control-flow of the main loop.
-- replace the array of shift values with a circular buffer.

-Reading materials:

-- Exact String Matching Algorithms in Java: https://www-igm.univ-mlv.fr/~lecroq/string
-- SIMD-friendly algorithms for substring searching: http://0x80.pl/articles/simd-strfind.html

 ### Levenshtein Edit Distance